smiracle/interview-questions/topics/systems_design_readme.md

 [↑ Back to top](#systems_design-topics)

 ### What is load balancing?
-Why is it important in system design?
+Why is it important in systems design?

 Load balancers are systems or devices that distribute incoming network traffic across multiple servers.
 This distribution ensures that no single server bears too much demand.
 By spreading the requests across multiple servers, load balancers reduce individual server load, increase the capacity and reliability of applications, and ensure their availability even under high traffic conditions.
 Load balancers can provide additional security features like SSL termination, where SSL encryption and decryption occur at the load balancer level instead of on individual servers.